DISCERNING READERS

 • Blog

-Quotes about Thomas J. Watson Sr.
+Quotes About Thomas J. Watson Sr.'s Character

-Published August 23, 2021
+Date Published: August 23, 2021

-Picture of multi-colored blue puzzle pieces with various Watson beliefs and the tagline: The Origin of
+Picture of multi-colored blue puzzle pieces with various Watson beliefs and the tagline:

 Insights into Tom Watson Sr.'s Character